-Another alarm sounded on the bridge, we all looked at the chief who had suddenly stopped making any sounds, which was strange behaviour for any Gek, looking in the direction of the planet we were orbiting.
+Another alarm sounded on the bridge.
+We all looked at the chief, who had suddenly stopped making any sounds—strange behaviour for any Gek—and was looking in the direction of the planet we were orbiting.

 “Activate distress signal!” he cried, pointing outside.
 From behind the planet four pirate ships were heading directly at us.

 “Run new simulation for short system jump, check fuel capacity, check quantity of freighter fuel left from leaking.”
 He finally started to gurgle, which was comforting for the other Gek I’m sure.
 “Can’t repair leak till in new system, quick!
 Now!” the chief shouted orders, while his crew, babbling, scrambled to run the test.